PaloAltoNetworks/pan.dev/products/sase/api/sspm/sspm-introduction.md

 ### Key Features
 - Misconfiguration detection and prioritization.
-- Automated and manual remediation workflows.
-- Integration support for multiple SaaS applications.
+- Provides real-time monitoring of feature states, operational status, and automated scanning to ensure active and healthy SaaS integrations.

 ### How SSPM Works
 1. **Discover SaaS Applications**: Onboard and monitor SaaS apps.